Toblerity/Fiona/docs/manual.rst

 Field Types
 -----------

-TODO: details.
 In a nutshell, the types and their names are as near to what you'd expect in Python (or Javascript) as possible.
 The 'str' vs 'unicode' muddle is a fact of life in Python < 3.0.
-Fiona records have Unicode strings, but their field type name is 'str'.
+Fiona records have Unicode strings, but their field type name is 'str' (looking forward to Python 3).

 .. sourcecode:: pycon